 A method of determining the uncertainty in the positioning mechanisms of the goniometer should be documented, and the stated uncertainty in angular displacement evaluated.
-It should be noted that when the goniometer table is tilted, the measurement distance from the top and bottom of the item under test changes and this can lead to a measurement error.
-This error may be corrected or treated as an additional uncertainty (see section A8.1.4).
+It should be noted that when the goniometer table is tilted, the measurement distance from the top and bottom of the DUT changes and this can lead to a measurement error.
+This error may be corrected or treated as an additional uncertainty .

 ‘Folding’ Mirror